 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 2754 Total first-time, first-year (freshman) women who applied 6718 Total first-time, first-year (freshman) men who were admitted 870 Total first-time, first-year (freshman) women who were admitted 2254 Total full-time, first-time, first-year (freshman) men who enrolled 330 Total part-time, first-time, first-year (freshman) men who enrolled 15 Total full-time, first-time, first-year (freshman) women who enrolled 666 Total part-time, first-time, first-year (freshman) women who enrolled 28
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 3425 Total first-time, first-year women who applied 8947 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 1105 Total first-time, first-year women who were admitted 2969 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 399 Total part-time, first-time, first-year men who enrolled 63 Total full-time, first-time, first-year women who enrolled 912 Total part-time, first-time, first-year women who enrolled 149 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 12372 Total first-time, first-year (degree-seeking) who were admitted 4074 Total first-time, first-year (degree-seeking) enrolled 1523

 C2.
-Freshman wait-listed students
+First-time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space available.
-Do you have a policy of placing students on a waiting list? ☐ Yes ☒ No If yes, please answer the questions below for Fall 2020 admissions: WAITING LIST Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: If yes, please answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: ✓ Stu lents who met admission requirements but whose final admission was continger nt on space availa WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Do you have a policy of placing students on a waiting list?
-Number of qualified applicants offered a place on waiting list: If yes, p ease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number accepting a place on the waiting list: Number of qualified applicants offered a place on waiting list: Number of wait-listed students admitted: Number accepting a place on the waiting list:
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list?

+Yes No

+If yes, please answer the questions below for Fall 2022 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked? ☐ Yes ☒ No \Rightarrow If yes, do you release that information to students? ☐ Yes □ No ⇒ Do you release that information to school counselors? ☐ Yes □ No
+Is your waiting list ranked?]
+Yes ⊠ No \Rightarrow If yes, do you rel ease that information to students? ☐ Yes □ No → Do vou release tl nat inform eation to school counselors? □ Ves □ No